Le Phem Era operates on the unceded lands of the Boonwurrung and Wurundjeri peoples of the Kulin Nation.

 ‘Afa‘afakasi

-‘Afa‘afakasi is an ongoing publication project initiated as motivation to learn gagana Sāmoa (Sāmoan language) and reconnect to fa‘asāmoa (Sāmoan culture), and continues with a goal of promoting visibility and reclamation.
+‘Afa‘afakasi is an ongoing publication project initiated as motivation to learn gagana Sāmoa (Sāmoan language), which also enivitably encompasses connection to culture and people.
+The series of experimental publications are presented through a variety of creative outputs that promote visibility and reclamation.

-A play on the term ‘afakasi (half Sāmoan), ‘Afa‘afakasi essentially means half of a half Sāmoan.
-This new term was created to raise questions around racial classifications and connection to, or disconnection from heritage.
-This series of publications are created through the lens of someone whose grandpa was born and raised in Sāmoa, but is mostly of European ethnicity and removed from Samoan culture.
-Knowledge of Sāmoa has been gained through interactions with 'āiga (family), as a tourist in Sāmoa and through research.
+A play on the term ‘afakasi (half Sāmoan, derived from the colonial term ‘half-caste’), ‘Afa‘afakasi essentially means half of a half Sāmoan.
+This new term was created to raise questions around racial classifications and connection to, or disconnection from, heritage.
+This series of publications lead by someone whose grandpa was born and raised in Sāmoa, but is also of European ancestry and mostly removed from Samoan culture.
+Knowledge of Sāmoa has been gained through interactions with ‘āiga (family) and other Sāmoans, as a tourist in Sāmoa and through research.

 Rather than observing an organised system of language learning, publications are formed through a critical, collaborative and playful approach.
-This project explores how volumes can be interpreted in a variety of forms that are more public, accessible and immersive, where equal value is given to the process of learning as to the presentation of outcomes.
+The project explores how volumes can be interpreted in a variety of forms that are more public, accessible and immersive, where equal value is given to the process of learning as to the presentation of outcomes.

 Lomiga Tasi: Folasaga Lona Lua, translating to 'Issue One: Second Introduction', is a basic introduction to language and culture.
 The webpage also playfully employs collaboration and digital filters to investigate feelings of cultural disconnection, as well as the lack of representation on the web (and elsewhere).

-Link to publication
+Link to online publication

 Link to screen reader-friendly version